top of page

 • Casual shoes/slops/sandals for wearing around camp

-• Jacket & gloves for cold mornings (temperatures can drop to low 40’s)
+• Jacket & gloves for cold mornings between May and August (temperatures can drop to low 40’s)

-• Sunscreen (temperatures can rise to mid 80’s)
+• Hat, Sunglasses & sunscreen (temperatures can rise to mid 80’s)

 • Binoculars